gforce2332/Election_Analysis/README.md

 demographics and geography, the script can be modified to include these characteristics and the analysis can be broken down even further.

 This script can be further modified to determine patterns among the characteristics.
-We could analyze the percentage of voters by county against each candidate.
-This would allow us to see which candidate was the most popular within a county or geographical area.
+By analyzing the percentage of voters by county against each candidate, it would allow visualization into which candidate was the most popular within a county or geographical area.